Desno365/Desno365.github.io/minecraft/jukebox-mod/index.md

 comments: true
 ---

 <i>Do you miss the Jukebox of Minecraft PC?
-This mod is a porting of it to Minecraft Pocket Edition!</i>
+This mod brings it in Minecraft Pocket Edition!</i>

 * Table of Contents
 {:toc}